-Tony, who became a Trustee of Hft in 2004, is a Professor at the University of Cambridge and holds the Health Foundation Chair in learning disabilities in the Department of Psychiatry at the University of Cambridge.
+Tony, who became a Trustee of Hft in 2004, is a Professor at the University of Cambridge and holds the Health Foundation Chair in learning disabilities in the University's Department of Psychiatry.
 In that capacity, he also leads the Cambridge Intellectual and Developmental Disabilities Research Group, which undertakes research intended to inform both the treatment and support of people with disabilities themselves, and also relevant policy and practice.
 The group's 'Together' video demonstrates some of the work they have been undertaking to investigate the links between Down’s syndrome and dementia.

 Tony has worked for many years as a psychiatrist in specialist community services for adults with learning disabilities and in 2015 was recognised with an OBE in the Queen's Birthday Honours for his services to Psychiatry.
 He provides specific guidance to Hft on issues relating to mental health and challenging behaviour, as well as on the Mental Capacity Act and related issues.